Your Retirement Income Needs Are More Complicated Than You Think

 Plan for Long-Term Expenses

 “For most of those who do end up in a nursing home for an extended period of time [the financial ramifications] will be catastrophic,” says Jack Vanderhei, Research Director of the Employee Benefits Research Institute.
 Unless you have millions of dollars in investable assets, paying these costs out of pocket will be impossible; that’s why Fidelity’s model suggests insuring against them.
 Vanderhei suggests a Qualified Longevity Annuity Contract, or QLAC (say “q-lack”).
-These are deferred annuities you buy from within an IRA or other qualified retirement plan.
-You can put up to $125,000 or 25 percent of your balance into a QLAC (whichever is less) and that amount is excluded from minimum distribution requirements.
-That lowers your tax bill and protects you for the long-term simultaneously, because the income stream – which can be deferred for as long as 15 years or to age 85 – will last as long as you do.
+These are deferred annuities you buy from within an IRA or another qualified retirement plan.
+You can put up to $125,000 or 25 percent of your balance into a QLAC (whichever is less), and that amount is excluded from minimum distribution requirements.
+That lowers your tax bill and protects you for the long-term simultaneously because the income stream – which can be deferred for as long as 15 years or to age 85 – will last as long as you do.

 Other retirees opt for long-term care insurance in anticipations of these expenses, though there are other options as well.
 The important thing is that you plan ahead for a time when you might need more care than you do now.